ankaAR/bestiario5e/_creatures/unicorn.md

 ***Healing Touch (3/Día).*** The unicorn touches another creature with its horn.
 The target magically regains 11 (2d8 + 2) hit points.
 In addition, the touch removes all diseases and neutralizes all poisons afflicting the target.

-***Teleport (1/Día).*** The unicorn magically teleports itself and up to three willing creatures it can see within 5 ft. of it, along with any equipment they are wearing or carrying, to a location the unicorn is familiar with, up to 1 mile away.
+***Teleport (1/Día).*** The unicorn magically teleports itself and up to three willing creatures it can see within 5 pies (1.5 mts)of it, along with any equipment they are wearing or carrying, to a location the unicorn is familiar with, up to 1 mile away.

 ### Acciones Legendarias